MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 If the document or email is already labeled, a user can do any of these actions if the content isn't already encrypted, or they have the [usage right](https://docs.microsoft.com/azure/information-protection/configure-usage-rights#usage-rights-and-descriptions) Export or Full Control.

-For a more consistent label experience with meaningful reporting, provide user guidance to use labels exclusively.
+For a more consistent label experience with meaningful reporting, provide appropriate labels and guidance for users to apply labels exclusively.
 For example:

 - For exception cases where users must assign their own permissions, provide labels that [let users assign their own permissions](encryption-sensitivity-labels.md#let-users-assign-permissions).

-- Instead of users manually removing encryption after selecting a label that applies encryption, provide a sublabel alternative when users need a label with the same classification and visual markings, but no encryption.
-For example:
+- Instead of users manually removing encryption after selecting a label that applies encryption, provide a sublabel alternative when users need a label with the same classification, but no encryption.
+Such as:
     - **Confidential \ All Employees**
     - **Confidential \ Anyone (no encryption)**